-Will Welch is the editor-in-chief of American GQ, a role he assumed in January 2019 following the end of Jim Nelson ’s 15-year tenure at the helm of the publication.
+Will Welch was the editor-in-chief of American GQ, a role he assumed in January 2019 following the end of Jim Nelson ’s 15-year tenure at the helm of the publication.
+In December 2020 Welch was appointed a promotion to global brand editorial director at GQ.
 Under Welch’s leadership, the magazine has achieved a more refined and arresting internet presence, along with an uptick in millennial readership.

 Initially a writer for independent music magazine Fader, Welch was approached in April 2007 by GQ’s then-Style Editor Adam Rapoport for an associate editor role at the magazine.
 Welch accepted, going on to become editor-in-chief of GQ Style in 2015 and creative director of GQ in 2018.